 What was unique about these records?

-The previous 1850 census records was a great leap forward as it was the first time that names were recorded on these forms.
+The previous 1850 census records were a great leap forward as it was the first time that names were recorded on these forms.

-However, although this is quite interesting to read we must note that the figure given by the individual may not actually be correct.
+However, although this is quite interesting to read we must note that the figure given by the individual may not be correct.

 The reason for this is that they may have been hesitant as they would have been taxed accordingly.

 Another key element to this record was that the individual provided a more specific answer when it came to where they were born.

 This can therefore help us narrow down our genealogy research even further as we have more of an idea of where we can find our ancestors.

 The 12 key elements of the 1860 census records!

 If this is the case then I would suggest to you to try either alternative spellings of their name or maybe their initials instead.

 To narrow down your search further you could try to search for your ancestor by entering their date of birth, (that’s if you know it of course).

 It is a good indicator for you if your ancestor has a name that can be used for either a man or a woman.

 1850 was the first time that this question was added to the census records.
 Later records would ask the race of the individual.

 This element of the census records can help you identify whether you have found your ancestor.

-Again I must point out again that the information within these fields may not be entirely accurate.
+Again I must point out that the information within these fields may not be entirely accurate.

 This field can again help you to narrow down your search for your ancestors within the 1860 census records.

 Married/Attended school during the year and literacy

-The first two questions of this part of the records asks if the individual had either married or had attended school within the year preceding the census records.
+The first two questions of this part of the records asked if the individual had either married or had attended school within the year preceding the census records.

-Infirmity, pauper or convict
+Infirmity, pauper, or convict

-The government also wanted to know whether the individual was deaf and dumb, blind, insane or idiotic.
-This question was also included in the previous 1850 census records.
+The government also wanted to know whether the individual was deaf and dumb, blind, insane, or idiotic.

-This can be really fascinating for you as a family historian as this information can help you to learn more about your ancestor and their story.
+This can be fascinating for you as a family historian as this information can help you to learn more about your ancestor and their story.

-This is particularly true for Australian citizens where one fifth of the population do have a convict ancestor in their family tree.
+This is particularly true for Australian citizens where one-fifth of the population does have a convict ancestor in their family tree.

-Where Can I Find The 1860 Census Records?
+Where Can I Find These Records?

 After reading this post so far you probably have realized the importance of census records.
 Not only can they give you the details that you need to build your family tree but also they can provide you with the stories behind your family’s history.

 Your FREE option!

-However, one drawback to this website and that is there is the possibility that you will not find some records that you maybe searching for.
+However, one drawback to this website and that is there is the possibility that you will not find some records that you may be searching for.

-Their records are growing all the time but there maybe some information that they do not have.
+Their records are growing all the time but there may be some information that they do not have.

 Your PAID options!